 In August have been announced, by Microsoft, a considerable number of news about Operations Management Suite (OMS) and System Center.
-Our community releases this monthly summary that gives you a comprehensive overview of the main news of the month, in order to stay up to date on these arguments and have the necessary references to conduct any insights.
+Our community releases this monthly summary that gives you a comprehensive overview of the main news of the month, in order to stay up to date on these news and have the necessary references to conduct further study.

 Operations Management Suite (OMS)

 As already announced in the article The management of Log Analytics from the Azure portal Microsoft has chosen to abandon the OMS portal, in favour of the Azure Portal.
 The date announced for the final withdrawal of the OMS portal is the 15 January 2019.
 As a result of this choice also creation of new workspace of Azure Log Analytics can be performed only from the Azure Portal.
 Trying to create a new workspace from the old OMS portal you will be redirected to the Azure portal to complete the task.
 Have not made any changes to REST API and PowerShell to create workspaces.

 Even the Advanced Analytics Portal is incorporated into the Azure Portal.
 At the moment you can access this portal by logging on to Logs (preview) available in the workspace of Log Analytics.

 Managing updates through Azure Automation Update Management sees the addition of a new option for the deployment of the updates.
 When creating or editing an update deployment is now an option the Reboot, that allows you to control whether and when reboot systems.
 For more information please visit the official technical documentation.

 In the functionality of Change Tracking the following changes have been made:

 - To track changes and make the inventory of the files in the Windows environment now you can use: recursion, wildcards, and environment variables.
 In Linux there is already the support for recursion and wildcards.

 - As for the changes that are processed in files, both Windows and Linux, introduced the ability to display the content of the changes.